 People turn to wireless headphones because it’s the most convenient way to enjoy music while doing other tasks.
 But it’s a total bummer when it keeps losing signal connection.
 So why does this happen?
-Is your wireless headphone about to lose its end?
+Is your wireless headphone about to lose their end?
 Not necessarily, in fact, there are factors why your wireless headphones keep losing signal connection.

-Interferences may also occur when there’s a nearby microwave oven working, wireless speakers that work on 2.4 or 5 GHz, and video senders.
+Interference’s may also occur when there’s a nearby microwave oven working, wireless speakers that work on 2.4 or 5 GHz, and video senders.

-Likewise, if you keep on losing signal connection along the way, chances are, you’ve passed by possible interferences along the road.
+Likewise, if you keep on losing signal connection along the way, chances are, you’ve passed by possible interference’s along the road.

 A low battery may also be a factor why your wireless headphone loses connection.
 To fully enjoy the wireless headphone, you must assure that the headphone is fully charged.
-You can find wireless headphones with a long battery life.
+You can find wireless headphones with long battery life.

 A headphone’s wireless connection depends on its Bluetooth version.
 Older Bluetooth versions can seamlessly stream audio at a shorter range.
 So, there’s a big chance of losing a signal if the audio device goes beyond the operational range of the wireless headphone.
 Check the operational range of the Bluetooth version of your headphone.
-Latest Bluetooth versions usually work at 33 feet range.
+The latest Bluetooth versions usually work at 33 feet range.

 If you’re trying to pair an incompatible audio source, the signal connection will keep on dropping.
 You can check your headphone’s and device’s specifications before pairing them.
 Asking a little assistance from the manufacturer’s customer representative won’t hurt you.

 Too Many Apps